rachjgriff/bank/README.md

 * Can the client make more than one deposit or withdrawal a day?
   * If so, should the credit and debit amounts sum these for that day?
   * Or can there be more than one entry for the same date?
-* Should the date auto-generate rather than get added manually as a string?

 ## USER STORIES
 ---------